Approximation in K-theory for Waldhausen Quasicategories: Introduction

 \section{Introduction}

-When does a map $G$ induce an equivalence of algebraic $K$-theory spectra?
-Waldhausen's Approximation Theorem \cite[Theorem 1.6.7]{WaldhausenAlgKTheoryI} gives just such a criterion: if $G \co \calc \to \cald$ is an exact functor between reasonable Waldhausen categories, $G$ reflects weak equivalences, and any map $G(C) \to D$ factors as $(\text{w.e.}) \circ G(\text{cofibration})$, then $G$ induces an equivalence of $K$-theory spectra (even $wS_\bullet G$ is a weak homotopy quivalence).
+When does a map $F$ induce a stable equivalence of algebraic $K$-theory spectra?
+Waldhausen's Approximation Theorem \cite[Theorem 1.6.7]{WaldhausenAlgKTheoryI} gives just such a criterion: if $F \co \cala \to \calb$ is an exact functor between reasonable Waldhausen categories, $F$ reflects weak equivalences, and every codomain morphism $Fa \to b$ factors as $(\text{w.e.}) \circ F(\text{cofibration})$, then $F$ induces a stable equivalence of $K$-theory spectra (even $wS_\bullet F$ is a weak homotopy equivalence).

-The main purpose of the present paper is to prove the most general Approximation Theorem presently available in the context of quasicategories: if an exact functor of Waldhausen quasicategories induces an equivalence of cofibration homotopy categories, then it induces a stable equivalence of $K$-theory spectra.
+The main purpose of the present paper is to prove the most general Approximation Theorem presently available in the context of quasicategories: if an exact functor $F$ of Waldhausen quasicategories satisfies \begin{enumerate} \item {\it (App 1)} \\ $F$ reflects equivalences, \item {\it (App 2)} \\ For every $a \in \cala$ and every morphism $Fa \to b$ in the codomain $\calb$, there exists a cofibration $f \co a \rightarrowtail a'$ in $\cala$, an equivalence $F(a') \simeq b$ in $\calb$, and a 2-simplex in $\calb$ of the form

+and \item The domain quasicategory $\cala$ admits colimits of diagrams of equivalences indexed by connected finite posets, and $F$ preserves such colimits, \end{enumerate} then $F$ induces a level-wise weak homotopy equivalence of $K$-theory spectra.
 Recent general results in this direction worked with localizations of homotopical categories, or assumed that every map is a cofibration (see the literature review later in this introduction).

 A few years after Waldhausen's Approximation Theorem appeared, Thomason--Trobaugh published a proof in \cite[1.9.8]{ThomasonTrobaugh} that a functor which induces an equivalence of derived homotopy categories induces an equivalence in $K$-theory, under appropriate hypotheses.
 In 1.9.9, Thomason remarks ``Morally, it says that $K(A)$ essentially depends only on the derived category $w^{-1}A$, and thus that Waldhausen $K$-theory gives essentially a $K$-theory of the derived category.''